tsuru/tsuru/docs/api.rst

 Returns 200 in case of success.
 Returns 400 if the json is invalid.
 Returns 400 if the old or new password is empty or nil.
 Returns 400 if the new password characters length is less than 6 and greater than 50.
-Returns 400 if the new password characters length is less than 6 and greater than 50.
 Returns 403 if the old password does not match with the current password.